Contact informationFarm Address:

 Minimum Length of Stay: 3 months

-Work is 6 a.m. to 6 p.m. with 2 one hour breaks MTWFri, 6am-12 on Thursday and Saturdays.
+Work is 8 a.m. to 6 p.m. with 2 one hour breaks MTWFri, 6am-12 on Thursday and Saturdays.
+Hourly position Tuesday and Fridays available as well working in the packing house.
 We work rain or shine in all temps.
 Work includes transplanting, cultivating, harvesting, market, cattle duties, chicken duties (watering, feeding, collecting eggs, washing and packing eggs), mowing, and seeding.
 Two people from the farm rotate volunteering Thursday mornings at the Southside Kitchen in downtown Asheville.
 Interns will rotate selling at the Saturday markets each week.

 Educational Opportunities: Learn what it takes to run a farm with the money the farm is actually earning, spend time with livestock, and learn the planting schedule from seeding to harvesting for a multitude of vegetables.
 Equipment we use include: Kubota 75 hp tractor, John Deere 90 hp tractor, John Deere 75hp tractor, Farmall C cultivating tractor, hot water heated benches, washline, overhead and drip irrigation, water wheel transplanter, mulch layer, rotovator, basket weeder, finger weeder, mist sprayer, jang seeder, BCS, hoophouses.